adolgert/adolgert.github.io/_posts/2020-08-31-FSM-for-Science.md

 This design pattern is a central structure for time-stepping algorithms.
-It separates the more pure math of the dynamics from translations of intput and output parameters and data.
+It separates the more pure math of the dynamics from translations of input and output parameters and data.